 The road to recovery from alcohol and drug abuse is difficult.

-Patients facing recovery after months or years of alcohol/drug abuse often are unsuccessful or endure multiple relapses due to the long term affects these substances have had on their brain and nervous systems.
-When substances (alcohol, illegal drugs) are used for an extended period of time, neuronal networks begin to form new connections, creating the physical addiction to the substance.
+Patients moving into recovery after years of alcohol/drug abuse often are unsuccessful or endure multiple relapses due to the long term affects these substances have had on their brain and nervous systems.
+When substances (alcohol, perscription medications and illegal drugs) are used for an extended period of time, neuronal networks begin to form new connections, creating the physical addiction to the substance.

 The term “brain chemistry” often refers to the chemical messengers in the brain called neurotransmitters.

 Neurotransmitters are the chemicals that communicate information throughout our brain and body.
 Generally, neurotransmitters can be categorized as either inhibitory or excitatory.
 Inhibitory neurotransmitters help to regulate mood by decreasing excessive excitatory signaling, and are easily depleted when excitatory neurotransmitters are overabundant.
 Excitatory neurotransmitters potentiate stimulatory signals sent through the neurons of our body that are integral to learning, memory, and other daily processes.

 is considered the master neurotransmitter.
 When serotonin is out of range depression, anxiety, worry, obsessive thoughts and behaviors, carbohydrate cravings, PMS, difficulty with pain control, and sleep cycle disturbances can result

 is known as the focus neurotransmitter.
 When dopamine (D) is not in the proper ratio relative to serotonin (S), there are typically issues with the person’s ability to focus and memory, such as forgetting where we put our keys or daydreaming.

 is an excitatory neurotransmitter that is responsible for stimulatory processes in the body.
 Concentration and focus are affected when the body’s sympathetic nervous system is activated by norepinephrine and epinephrine.